JudgeGroovyman/JudgeGroovyman.github.io/Recipes.md

 When its done I'm not sure whether to let it sit there to depressurize or pull the plug to let the steam escape but i think pulling the plug is best

 to make water with bullion: put it in the instant pot and put it on saute to boil it.

+# Lemon pancakes like German pancakes #

+1 1/2 cups all-purpose flour 3 1/2 teaspoons baking powder 1 teaspoon salt
+1 packet lemon sugar free pudding

+2/3c half and half (for cakes)
+1/3c filtered water (for cakes)
+1c half and half (for pudding)
+1c filtered water (for pudding)

+1/4c lemon juice
+10drops steviaclear (mix with bitter lemons) 2 eggs 3 tablespoons butter, melted

+(Add the second batch of half and half and water to make it just watery enough) (If too watery add a bit more flour)

+Optional 1/2 tablespoon white sugar (6g for the whole batch)